peekxc/simplextree/README.md

 ## API Reference

 Below is the API reference for the R-bindings of the _SimplexTree_ class.
 A _SimplexTree_ object can also be passed, manipulated, and modified via C++ in another R package as well.
-See [Usage with Rcpp](#Usage with Rcpp).
+See [Usage with Rcpp](#usage-with-rcpp).

-In what follows, each _simplex_ is specified as an integer vector.
+In what follows, individual _simplex_'s are assumed to be [integer](https://stat.ethz.ch/R-manual/R-devel/library/base/html/integer.html) vectors.
+[Numeric](https://stat.ethz.ch/R-manual/R-devel/library/base/html/numeric.html) vectors are implicitly cast to integer vectors.
 Some methods accept multiple _simplices_ as well, which can be specified as a list of integer vectors.

 ### SimplexTree